'Star Wars' editor Marcia Lucas says J.J. Abrams "doesn't have a clue"

-Star Wars editor Marcia Lucas has hit out at the Disney-produced films in the franchise, saying Kathleen Kennedy and J.J.
+Star Wars editor Marcia Lucas has hit out at the Disney-produced films in the franchise, saying Lucasfilm president Kathleen Kennedy and director J.J.
 Abrams “don’t have a clue”.

 Lucas spoke to J.W.
 Rinzler for his new book Howard Kazanjian: A Producer’s Life about The Empire Strikes Back and Return of the Jedi, commenting on the decision to kill off Han Solo and Luke Skywalker in particular.